Ocular Pharmacology (10409.1)

 Jimmy Bartlett and Siraat Jannus

 Submission of assessment items

 Extensions & Late submissions

 Contract cheating (academic outsourcing / ghost-writing) is a form of academic misconduct in which students submit written or creative work, which has been drafted or produced by someone else and claim authorship for it.
-It includes (but is not limited to) using a third party, offering their services for commercial or other benefits, to complete (either partially or fully) an assignment or other assessment items on behalf of the student.
+It includes (but is not limited to) using a third party, artificial intelligence, offering their services for commercial or other benefits, to complete (either partially or fully) an assignment or other assessment items on behalf of the student.

 - Complete an assignment for you

 - Do your university work for you, with or without compensation

 - Sit a test or quiz for you

 - Provide someone with your UC login details

 You may also be at risk of contract cheating if you provide information to people or organisations outside UC, such as: